donbrowne/magpie-gdp12/trunk/README.txt

 This will copy the default database and puts it in the application database folder, builds the PML tools, and create the symlinks to
 django_magpie/magpie.wsgi and the resources/static and resources/media
 folders to the folder specified by DESTDIR.
+If the user wants to start with a blank database, or they wish to reset the database at any time, and get rid of all the uploaded media files, they should run -

+  make reset

 The installation process will set permissions so that the user and group of the file have full access, but they are otherwise inaccessible by